rackerlabs/rackspace-how-to/content/cloud-servers/changing-linux-permissions.md

     -rwxrw-r--  rack  space  123G  Feb  03  15:36  example.txt

-- `-`: The ‘-’ at the beginning tells you that this is a file.
-A ‘d’ at the beginning would indicate a directory.
+- `-`: The `-` at the beginning tells you that this is a file.
+A `d` at the beginning indicates a directory.
-- `rwx`: The first three letters represent the file owner’s permissions, and mean the owner can read, write, and execute the file example.txt
+- `rwx`: The first three letters represent the file owner’s permissions, and mean the owner can read, write, and execute the file example.txt.
 - `rw-`: The second three letters represent the group’s permissions, and mean the group members can read and write to the file, but they cannot execute it.
 - `r--`: The third three letters represent the others’ permissions, and mean that anyone who isn’t the owner or in the group that owns the file can only read the file.
 They cannot write to the file or execute the file.
-- `rack`: The file’s owner
+- `rack`: The file’s owner.
-- `space`: The group owner
+- `space`: The group owner.
 - `123G`: The size of the file in gigabytes.
-An ‘M’ would denote megabytes, and a ‘K’ would denote kilobytes.
+An `M` would denote megabytes, and a `K` would denote kilobytes.
 - `Feb 03 15:36`: This denotes the date and time that the file was last modified.
 - `example.txt`: The name of the file.
-If this were listed as ‘/example’, it would be the name of the directory.
+If you list this as ‘/example’, it is the name of the directory.